 Captain Jochems.
 This photo must have been taken quite late in his HAL career. (d)

 Captain Antonie Bernardinus Jochems was born on 26 January 1881 in the town of Vianen in the center of the Netherlands.
-He was normally called: “Toon” as a shortcut for Antonie.
+He was normally called “Toon” as a shortcut for Antonie.

-His father was Gerrit Jochems, Salesman at Vianen and his mother was Johanna Brentjes.
+His father was Gerrit Jochems, Salesman at Vianen and his mother was named Johanna Brentjes.
 She passed away on 12 November 1889 (age 51).
 His father remarried op 04 May 1893 with Wulf Quint (age 57) (b,e)

 Jochems had a brother Gerrit Mattheus Jochems (1871 – 1923) a sister Elisabeth Pietronella Jochems (04 april 1874 – 1938), another brother Pieter Jochems (05 Feb.
 1876 – 16 April 1877) and after this child died, the name then went to the next brother Pieter Jochems (23 April 1878 – 1926) (e)

 In the memoirs of Capt.
-Pauw there is a remark that there was a brother who was doctor for the Royal Netherlands Navy in Semarang (Dutch East Indies) who would entertain Holland America officers when they came to Semarang with their ships.
-There is also the puzzle of why Jochems decided to go to sea.
+Pauw there is a remark that there was a brother who was doctor for the Royal Netherlands Navy in Semarang (Dutch East Indies) and who would entertain Holland America officers when they came to Semarang with their ships.

-On 24 August 1896 Jochems entered the “Kweekschool voor de Zeevaart” in Amsterdam for the 3 years course, which meant he did not have mathematics during a prior schooling.
+On 24 August 1896 Toon Jochems entered the “Kweekschool voor de Zeevaart” in Amsterdam for the 3 years course, which meant he did not have mathematics from a prior schooling.
 (Otherwise you could save one or two years).
 His scores were good all the way through the 3 years especially in Gymnastics, Shooting and Weaponry (sword) handling.
 On 16 July 1898 he received the 2nd prize for his Thesis “Practical Shipbuilding”.

 On 31 August 1899 the school received confirmation that he had been accepted as cadet with the Holland America Line on board the ss Spaarndam (I).
 (Captain Stenger) for a wage of 10 Dutch Florins a month.
 He returned to the “Kweekschool” on 17 September 1900 with a very good report.
 On 14 December 1900 he passed his exam for 3rd mate with the notification for speaking 3 languages.
-On 17 December 1900 he is dismissed from the Academy with an attest for very good behavior and a very good end report. (b)
+On 17 December 1900 he wass dismissed from the Academy with an attest for very good behavior and a very good end report. (b)

-On 21 December 1900 he returned to Holland America to advise the company that he has passed his 3rd mate license and is placed on board the ss Statendam (I) as fourth officer commencing on 2 January 1901.
+On 21 December 1900 he returned to Holland America to advise the company that he had passed his 3rd mate license and is placed on board the ss Statendam (I) as fourth officer commencing on 2 January 1901.

 The ss Statendam (I) from 1898.
 This photo was taken during her first year of service.
 As you can see 4th. officer Jochems had the privilege to stand his watches on an open bridge, fully exposed to the elements.